DougLeary/LedString/README.md

 Custom behavior is a limited way to add more lighting options (see examples/CustomBehavior).
 Basically you designate custom LEDs with the letter "C" in doSetup(behaviorString), and write a function such as ```void myCustom(int ledNumber)``` that implements the behaviors.
 Then in setup() call **lights.setCustom**(myCustom).
 Your function will be called for every led whose behavior is specified with a "C".
 The LedString package has utility functions you can use such as turnOn(led) and turnOff(led), and you can reference LEDs as lights.leds[n] to call CRGB and CHSV functions.
 If you need to do something at the start of cycling through the leds, such as resetting variables used in custom behaviors, put that code in a function such as ```void myCycleSetup()``` and in setup() call **lights.setCycleSetup**(myCycleSetup).
 Your function will be called every time the main loop starts cycling through the leds.

 ## Notes
-1. To control a 50-led WS2811 string, the wiring is straightforward: connect the LED string's control line to pin 3, connect an adequate 5V power supply to the LEDs, and tie the power supply's DC ground to the Arduino ground.
+1. To control a 50-led string, the wiring is straightforward: connect the LED string's control line to pin 3 (or whatever you you designate as DATA_PIN, connect an adequate 5V power supply to the LEDs, and tie the power supply's DC ground to the Arduino ground.

 2. Small sections of LED strings can be run off Arduino power alone.
 I don't know the limit, but I have run a string of 8 leds cut from a string of 50.